 1. Your Asset Allocation

-Rebalancing is the act of switching up your investments to get back to the asset allocation you’re most comfortable with.
-Your asset allocation is the mix of securities you have in your portfolio based on your risk tolerance.
+Rebalancing is the process of adjusting your investments to return to the asset allocation you’re most comfortable with.
+Your asset allocation is the mix of securities in your portfolio based on your risk tolerance.
 For example, if you’re very risk-averse, it’s best to have mostly bonds and cash in your portfolio.

 Over time, the percentage of stocks, bonds and cash investments that you have will shift automatically as certain securities outperform others.
-Maybe stocks made up only 20% of your portfolio when you first started, but because the ones you chose are doing well, they now make up 40% of your assets.
-When you rebalance, you’ll need to sell off some of those high-performing equities and buy other assets so that stocks only make up 20% of your portfolio again.
+Maybe stocks made up only 20% of your portfolio when you first started.
+However, because the ones you chose are doing well, they now make up 40% of your assets.
+When you rebalance, you’ll need to sell some of those high-performing equities and buy other assets so that stocks make up only 20% of your portfolio again.

-After rebalancing your portfolio, you might not end up with the same returns, at least in the short term.
-But chasing returns is not the point of rebalancing.
-It’s important to rebalance from time to time to avoid having too much risk.
+After rebalancing your portfolio, you may not achieve the same returns, at least in the short term.
+However, chasing returns is not the point of rebalancing.
+It’s important to rebalance from time to time to avoid excessive risk.
 Even if all of your stocks have high return rates right now, their values could fall.

 2. How Frequently You’ll Rebalance

-Now that you know what rebalancing is, you’ll need to decide how frequently you’ll do it.
-That’ll depend on your investment goals.
-Never rebalancing your portfolio can put you in a risky predicament.
-But rebalancing too frequently or in reaction to what’s happening in the economy can be just as dangerous if it means you’re paying a lot in fees and taxes.
+Failing to rebalance your portfolio can put you in a risky position.
+However, rebalancing too often or in response to economic conditions can be just as dangerous if it means you’re paying high fees and taxes.

-You can rebalance periodically, such as quarterly or every other month.
-Or you can rebalance a couple of times a year.
+You can rebalance periodically, such as quarterly, every other month or a couple of times a year.
 Either way, it’s best to rebalance whenever your portfolio drifts too far from your asset allocation or when your plans change.
-For example, you may need to become more of a conservative investor because you’ve decided to retire early.
+For example, you may need to become a more conservative investor because you’ve decided to retire early.

 3. Your Rebalancing Threshold